 Our ritual continued.
 Each night we’d plan our activities, put in the game, and watch the opening movie.
 Part of the fun was learning the gloriously catchy theme song.
 Each disc of the game opened with a slightly different movie and a different verse of the theme song sung by a different character.

 Later in the chapter, something catastrophic happens, usually involving some huge robots or monsters attacking some part of Tokyo.
-There is an eyecatch screen just like in an anime, you have a chance to check the trust levels of each of the girls and save your game, and then you sortie in your steam-powered Koubu, defend the city, and reconcile your squadron’s personal problems as well.
+There is an eyecatch screen just like in an anime, you have a chance to check the trust levels of each of the heroines and save your game, and then you sortie in your steam-powered Koubu, defend the city, and reconcile your squadron’s personal problems as well.

 The battle system is a pretty standard turn-based strategy system: you have a menu of commands for each unit, like attack, defend, and move.
 Characters have hissatsuwaza (deathblows) that probably looked really spectacular when the Saturn was in its heyday (ST and ST2 were originally for Saturn and later were ported to Dreamcast).
 The battles are really where the game shows its age, but that we didn’t care is a testament to how great the game is.